 Are Ebike Batteries More Powerful the More Watt-Hours They Have?

-Watt-hours are a way to measure how many watts of power are consumed in an hour.
+Watt-hours are a way to measure how many watts of power is consumed in an hour.
 A watt-hour (Wh) is a unit of measurement for energy that measures power expended over time.
 1 Wh would equal 1 watt (W) of energy being consumed on average over the course of an hour.

 For instance, a small battery that uses 100 watts of power in four hours would have used 400Wh of energy.

 In the e-bike world, it measures battery capacity and range.
-The more watt-hours your battery is capable of, the farther out you can ride.
+The more watt-hours your battery is capable of the farther out you can ride.
 Thus, larger capacity batteries can take you 80 miles whereas a smaller battery might only take you 20 or 30 miles on one charge.
 The average range of watt-hours that e-bike batteries come in is 250Wh – 750Wh, but this range is expanding.

 Today, it’s not difficult to get your hands on an e-bike battery that has a little more than a kilowatt-hour of power (1000Whs).
 Many electric bicycle brands, like Juiced Bikes and QuietKat are offering 1000W electric bikes with up to 52 Volt, 19.2Ah lithium-ion batteries, and higher.